Queen's Park, New Westminster

 Queen's Park is a neighbourhood and community park in New Westminster, British Columbia, Canada.

 The recreational area and tourist attraction dates from 1887.
 The park is 75 acre in extent, and is located north east of the city hall.
-The park houses Queen's Park Arena, current home of the New Westminster Salmonbellies, a stadium, seasonal animal petting farm, spray park, tennis courts, sports fields and band shell.
+The park houses Queen's Park Arena, current home of the New Westminster Salmonbellies, Queen's Park Stadium, a seasonal animal petting farm, spray park, tennis courts, sports fields and band shell.

 Queen's Park residential area is to the southwest of the park, bounded on the northwest by 6th Avenue, on the southwest by 6th Street, on the southeast by Royal Avenue, and on the north by the park itself.

 History

 1859 to 1900

 Queen's Park was the first established public park in British Columbia, as New Westminster was established in 1859.
 Originally, the park was named 'Queen's Ravine' by Colonel Richard Clement Moody.
 In the 1870s, the reserve in which the park was in was split into an area for a penitentiary, asylum, and the park itself.
 The park was officially declared open in 1887 as a celebration of Queen Victoria's 50th year as a monarch.
 In 1890, an exhibition building was built which could house up to 5,000 people.
 The building was created for viewing of the athletic fields and race track.